-1. What is the difference between the dog sled day and night trip?
+1. What is the difference between the dog sled day and evening trip?

-2. Is there a pick-up location for your trips?
-Can I come on my own transport?
+2. Can I come on my own transport?

 You can easily drive to our camp with your own transport.

 If you have any questions, please contact us by e-mail firstname.lastname@example.org.

 Please use the adress to our camp if you use GPS (Ottemoen 73), do not plot in the city (Vangsvik), you will end up in the wrong place.

 3. Can I bring children on the dog sled trip?